jackCashman03/RLChessEngine/README.md

-# RLChessEngine
-A Chess Engine which I'm going to program over the 23-24 summer holidays.
-It will hopefully include a GUI that you can play the engine on!

-In an attempt to minimise absraction, and give a greate appreciation of what's going on 'under the hood', I'm going to attempt to minimise the usage of any ML packages (PyTorch etc.), and instead just use a MINMAX algorithm.
+# Chess Engine using Reinforcement Learning

+## Overview
+This repo details the outline of a Chess Engine created to solve a subset of complicated chess puzzles that (most) human players would struggle to solve in a condensed time-frame.

+This is a project which I am undertaking over the 23-23 Summer holidays from university.
 Ideally, I'll have this completed by the start of University in 2024.
 My current goal is for the algorithm to reach an ELO rating of ~2000+

-* I'm currently working on implementing basic game logic + a GUI
+## Dependencies + Usage Instructions
+* TBD

+## Performance
+* TBD (Hopefully 2000+)